Bribing Children with Sugary Treats

 As a parent, it becomes second nature to prompt, nudge, motivate, and yes, even bribe our children to behave in the ways that we envision.
-You know the gig.
-Your child doesn’t want to change into their pajamas, or won’t sit down at the table and eat their dinner, or refuses to pick up their toys for the umpteenth time today.
+You know the drill: Your child doesn’t want to change into their pajamas, won’t sit down at the table to eat their dinner, or refuses to pick up their toys for the umpteenth time today.
 You become exhausted, and then you reach for the bribery straw.

-“If you will pick up your toys, I will give you a cookie.”
-“If you eat all of your vegetables then you can have dessert.”
-Or even, “If you get dressed for bed like a big boy I will take you to the store and let you pick out a treat.”
-Most often, the sugary bribe works, and works well – which is precisely why so many parents resort to it.
-There is one side of the parental brain that essentially runs out of innovative ideas to get the kids to conform – and then the other side of the parental brain that is aware that bribing children is NOT the right way to teach children discipline.
-Even so, each and every parent on the face of the earth is guilty of seeking out quick ways to get our kids to do what we want them to do.
-And yes, this often involves some sort of bribery.
+“If you pick up your toys, I’ll give you a cookie.”
+“If you eat all your vegetables, then you can have dessert.”
+Or even, “If you get dressed for bed like a big boy, I’ll take you to the store and let you pick out a treat.”
+Most often, the sugary bribe works – and works well – which is precisely why so many parents resort to it.
+There’s one side of the parental brain that runs out of innovative ideas to get the kids to conform, and then there’s the other side of the parental brain that knows bribing children is NOT the best way to teach them discipline.
+Yet, each and every parent has likely sought out quick ways to get their kids to do what they want them to do.
+And yes, this often involves some form of bribery.

-Bribing children with sugary treats is most likely one of the most popular, go-to forms of enticing children to do what mom and dad ask them to do.
-Even in schools today, many teachers use suckers and sweet treats to reward kids for doing what is expected of them in the classroom.
+Bribing children with sugary treats is one of the most popular go-to methods for enticing kids to do what mom and dad ask.
+Even in schools today, many teachers use suckers and sweet treats as rewards for good behavior in the classroom.
 But is it right?
-And are there negative implications to doing so?
+And are there negative implications?

-Bribes in general, and in any arena of life – are quite simply inadequate ways to sway others into doing what you want them to.
-In fact, if you were an adult and tried to bribe someone with money, you would be guilty of fraud or even embezzlement or even blackmail.
-Is blackmailing your children, really the best way to teach discipline and get them to cooperate with you?
+Bribery, in any form, is an inadequate way to motivate others to do what you want.
+In fact, if you were an adult and tried to bribe someone with money, you’d be guilty of fraud or even embezzlement.
+Is blackmailing your children really the best way to teach discipline and encourage cooperation?

-One of the problems with bribing children with sugar treats is that most often these bribes are given to do the normal, day-to-day things that kids must learn to do at some point in their life.
-Tooth brushing, cleaning up after themselves, brushing their hair, eating their dinner, acting good in the car or at the mall, going to bed on time or even doing their homework.
-You might offer a ‘sweet reward’ if your child behaves in school.
-By bribing children to do these types of things, which are essentially routine expectations and age appropriate responsibilities, parents fail to make kids feel responsible for themselves.
+One of the problems with bribing children with sugary treats is that these rewards are often given for normal, day-to-day tasks that children should eventually learn to do on their own.
+Tooth brushing, cleaning up after themselves, brushing their hair, eating dinner, behaving well in public, going to bed on time, and doing homework—these are all tasks that kids must learn to do at some point.
+You might offer a ‘sweet reward’ if your child behaves well at school, but by bribing them to do these routine activities, you fail to teach them self-responsibility.

-Sure, your child will conform when they have a carrot dangling in front of their nose.
-Yet when they don’t, they will likely act worse, or less responsible – knowing that misbehavior can lead to bribery with a sweet reward.
-There are certain things in your child’s life that you must be firm about, and have firm boundaries set for.
-These expectations should be just that, expectations and rather than using a reward for doing them – discipline should be used for NOT doing them.
-One of the most important things that parents have to teach their children is about self-responsibility, and kids should learn to feel good about handling their responsibilities on their own.
-They also need to grow up with the realization that throughout their life they will be held to certain expectations, and that they will not be rewarded for upholding these expectations.
+Sure, your child will conform when there’s a carrot dangling in front of them.
+Yet, when there’s no bribe, they may act out, knowing that misbehavior could lead to a sweet reward.
+There are certain things in your child’s life that need firm boundaries, and these expectations should be just that—expectations.
+Instead of offering rewards for completing them, discipline should be used for NOT completing them.
+One of the most important lessons parents must teach their children is self-responsibility.
+Kids need to feel good about handling their responsibilities without needing rewards.
+They also need to grow up understanding that they will be held to certain expectations throughout life and won’t be rewarded for meeting them.

-Perhaps one of the worst aspects of bribing with sugary treats is that children become taught to have their needs met by food.
-The food or the treat supplies them with the empathy that they truly desire.
-This is especially true when parents utilize bribes involving food to try and diffuse tantrums, anger, or emotional meltdowns.
-The parent sends a message that if they will just stop what they are feeling; they will get a sweet treat to pacify them.
-Unfortunately, despite the fact that children can be over emotional and sometimes unreasonable creatures, it is important that they are taught how to work through their emotions and find amicable ways to deal with their feelings – that don’t involve food.
-Today, with the obesity problem for both adults and children breaching all time high records, it is obvious that we are a society of people that seeks out comfort, or seeks to solve our problems through food.
-Starting this habit young in childhood, can lead to an unhealthy lifestyle (emotionally and physically) as they grow into adults.
+Perhaps one of the worst aspects of bribing with sugary treats is that children begin to associate food with emotional comfort.
+They learn to turn to food as a way to have their needs met, especially when parents use food to diffuse tantrums, anger, or meltdowns.
+The parent sends a message that if the child stops feeling upset, they’ll get a sweet treat.
+While it’s true that children can be overemotional and sometimes unreasonable, it’s important that they are taught how to work through their emotions in healthy ways that don’t involve food.
+In today’s society, with both adult and child obesity rates at all-time highs, it’s evident that we seek comfort or solutions through food.
+Starting this habit early in childhood can lead to unhealthy lifestyles as kids grow into adults.

-Most often, bribery – especially with sweet treats and sugary desserts leads to instant conformity.
-This instant conformity leads to parents being happy, and then as parents, we therefore don’t follow through with the appropriate discipline.
+Most often, bribery—especially with sweet treats and sugary desserts—leads to instant conformity.
+This conformity makes parents happy, and then, as parents, we don’t follow through with the necessary discipline.

-The truth is, that sugar and sweet treats as a REWARD have their place in child rearing.
-There is nothing wrong with rewarding your child for a job well down, or for compliance or for doing something awesome by offering them a candy bar or lollipop.
-The trouble arises when parents use sweet treats as the sole go-to method (bribery) to get their children to comply with rules and responsibilities.
+The truth is, sugary treats as a reward have their place in child-rearing.
+There’s nothing wrong with rewarding your child for a job well done or for being compliant by offering a candy bar or lollipop.
+The problem arises when sweet treats are the sole method used to get children to comply with rules and responsibilities.

 2 Responses